lnispel/cawg-endorsement-assertion/README.md

-# Creator Assertions Working Group :: Endorsement Assertion
+# Creator Assertions Working Group :: Forward Permissions Credential

-This repository contains the source material for the current working draft of the [Creator Assertions Working Group](https://cawg.io/)'s endorsement assertion.
-A rendered version of this specification can be found [here](https://cawg.io/endorsement/).
+This repository contains the source material for the current working draft of the [Creator Assertions Working Group](https://cawg.io/)'s Forward Permissions Credential (FPC).
+A rendered version of this specification can be found [here](https://cawg.io/forward-permissions/).

 ## Governance